scholtz/dotnet-algorand-sdk/README.md

 ## Quick Start

-For a set of working examples please the sdk-examples project.
+For a set of working examples please see the sdk-examples project.

 ### Get a node and account(s)
 To get working with the Algorand network you will need access to a node.
 There are a number of ways to do this.
 The quickest ways of getting set up are to rent access to a node from a service like PureStake, or to install the Algorand Sandbox.